aastharamola/safex---route_planner/README.md

-# 🛡️ SafeX — Safe Route Planner
+# 🛡️ SafeX — Safe Route Recommendation System

 A safety-aware driving route planner that fetches multiple alternative routes between two locations and ranks them by a **safety score** calculated from real-world crime and accident data.